 Points, Lines and Planes are the undefined terms that provide the starting place for geometry or plane geometry.
-One of the easiest section in CAT quantitative aptitude is points, lines and planes.
+One of the easiest sections in CAT quantitative aptitude is points, lines and planes.
 These topics are grouped together since they deal with the portion of Quantitative Aptitude that can be visualized.
 The definition and various properties of points, lines and planes are discussed below.

-A point is thought as a “dot” on a piece of paper.
+A point is thought of as a “dot” on a piece of paper.
 A point has no length, width, or height.
 It just specifies an exact location.
 It is zero-dimensional.
 The following is a diagram of points A, B, and M.

 A line is one-dimensional.
 That is, a line has length, but no width or height.
 A line extends forever in both directions.
 A line is uniquely determined by two points.